planning 17 min read

 What should my child bring to summer camp?

-Building a summer in the Bay Area is genuinely exciting — the depth of what's available here, across STEM and arts and sports and outdoor exploration, is exceptional by any standard.
+Building a summer in the Bay Area is exciting.
+The depth of what's available here — across STEM, arts, sports, and outdoor exploration — is exceptional by any standard.
 The challenge is purely logistical: too many options, too many open browser tabs, too little time.

 Ready to plan?